learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

 > $ A^{-1} \cdot A \cdot X = A^{-1} \cdot B$

-From above , we that A .
+From above, we that A .
 A<sup>-1</sup> = I, so:

 > $I \cdot X = A^{-1} \cdot B$

-We can remove I (because multiplying with identity matrix doesn't change a matrix). so:
+We can remove I (because multiplying with the identity matrix doesn't change a matrix). so:

 > $X = A^{-1} \cdot B$